 But it was when the FDA approved Botox for aesthetic use in treating wrinkles in 2002 that the lid blew off.

 Botox is called a neuromodulator.
 When injected into a facial muscle, say the muscle creating crow’s feet, Botox blocks the nerves in the muscle from communicating with the brain.
 And if the brain never receives a message to contract, it won’t contract.
 Without the contraction, the wrinkle formed by that muscle disappears or dramatically lessens in appearance.
 The dynamic wrinkles that Botox bosses around are found on the top third of the face: crow’s feet, the 11s between the brows, and forehead wrinkles.

 Botox has no effect on static wrinkles, those wrinkles that are always on display.

 Botox is delivered with a very small needle, injected directly into only the muscles responsible for creating the wrinkle.
-A session takes just a few minutes and you can return to work immediately afterwards.
+A Botox session with Dr. Ferraro takes just a few minutes and you can return to work immediately afterward.
 It’s important to not rub the injected sites for 12 hours after your injections because that can move the Botox into unwanted adjacent muscles.
 Otherwise, there may be some slight redness or bruising at the injection locations, but that’s it.